Delyong/EmployeeCSVProject/README.md

 ## Timings

-> Here are the following reading from and writing to the database timings,
+> Here are the following reading from and writing to the database timings using lambda expressions
-> including the number of threads of:
+> and streams, including the number of threads of:
 >> + 1 thread
 >> + 2 threads
 >> + 4 threads